CExA-project/ddc/docs/concepts.md

 The advantage of using DDC is that it provides array-like containers that have labeled dimensions using strongly typed indices.
 For instance, by labeling dimensions `X` and `Y`, the indices along those labeled dimensions become strongly typed preventing the user from making such mistakes.

-> Note that the use of ddc is not restricted to solving equations.
-Indeed, one can easily imagine strong typing of variables corresponding to names or ages in a registry.
+\remark Note that the use of DDC is not restricted to solving equations.
+Indeed, one can easily imagine strong typing of variables corresponding to names or ages in a database.
 The operations must then be adapted accordingly.
 Here, we largely base our approach on the uniform and non-uniform resolution of the heat equation in two dimensions, which is why we focus the presentation on solving equations using finite differences on a 2D grid.

 ## ddc::Chunk and ddc::ChunkSpan